ShrRa/interpython-1day-testing/_episodes/21-automatically-testing-software.md

 > ## Don't forget about the best practices
 >
 > Do you see any variables defined in the code above that
-> you should move in some other section?
+> you may need later?
+Is it worth defining them somewhere else?
 > > ## Solution
 > >
 > > It seems very likely that we will need the variable `bands`